Dissociation of bulk and entanglement phase transitions in the Haldane phase

 Figure~\ref{fig3:gap}(b) shows that the quadratic gaps $\Gamma_n(S_A^z)$ remain finite as $L\to\infty$.
-In particular, for $S_A^z=0$, the LSM theorem states that in a translationally invariant system with U(1) spin-rotation symmetry and half-integer spins per unit cell, the ground state and an excitation within the same $S_A^z=0$ sector but with momentum shifted by $\pi$ must become degenerate in the thermodynamic limit, unless the Hamiltonian involves long-range interactions~\cite{LSM1961, LSM:Oshikawa1997, book:Auerbach}.
-Numerically, however, $\Gamma_n(0)$ remains finite for the parameters considered here, indicating a breakdown of the LSM scenario for the entanglement Hamiltonian.
-This persistence of a finite gap shows that the EH evades the short-range assumptions of the theorem, consistent with effectively long-ranged behavior (see Appendix for details).
+In particular, for $S_A^z=0$, the LSM theorem states that in a translationally invariant system with U(1) spin-rotation symmetry and half-integer spins per unit cell, the ground state and an excitation within the same $S_A^z=0$ sector but with momentum shifted by $\pi$ must become degenerate in the thermodynamic limit, unless the Hamiltonian involves long-range interactions~\cite{book:Auerbach,LSM1961, LSM:Oshikawa1997,LSM:Oshikawa2000,Kobayashi2019, Yao2021,LSM:Yao2024,Zang2024,Su2025, Ma2024, Liu2025}.
+Numerically, however, $\Gamma_n(0)$ remains finite for the parameters considered here, indicating a breakdown of the LSM scenario for the entanglement Hamiltonian~\cite{NSR2025} (see End Matter for details).
+This persistence of a finite gap shows that the entanglement Hamiltonian evades the short-range assumptions of the theorem.
+Such a breakdown is consistent with the emergence of effective long-range interactions, which are known to stabilize continuous symmetry breaking in 1D quantum systems~\cite{Maghrebi2017}.

 Figure~\ref{fig3:gap}(c) further shows that the gaps of the linear mode extrapolate to a finite offset, confirming that the entanglement ground state in the $S_A^z=0$ sector remains unique and non-degenerate.
 This linear mode can be regarded as a Goldstone-like mode associated with U(1) symmetry breaking, but with a finite gap induced by long-range interactions.